 Running the same commands in a CRDT-enabled Redis Enterprise database would display the same behavior, but what’s happening behind the scenes is completely different.

-The key point is that in a CRDT database, all replica nodes can apply changes to the “fruits” key, independently from each other.
-This is what enables you to write truly geo-distributed applications.
-The downside is that now the “replication lag” is also experienced when writing to a value.
-Nevertheless, this approach offers great advantages for geo-distributed applications..
+In a database, all nodes can independently apply changes to the “fruits” key.
+This enables you to write genuinely geo-distributed applications.
+The downside is that the “ lag” is also experienced when writing to a .
+This approach offers significant advantages for geo-distributed applications and achieving .

 The second rule is sometimes referred to as the “observed remove” rule, meaning that you can delete only items that you were able to observe when the command was issued.